ElYusubov/Learn-Bicep/README.md

-# Learn Bicep is a simple, yet powerful step-by-step learning guide with samples
+# Learn Bicep

+The "Learn Bicep" is a simple, yet powerful step-by-step learning guide with easy to start samples.

-This project is created to check bicep file compilations into the ARM templates.
+This project is created to test Bicep language features, compilation, validations, etc.

-Focus is on performing simple and complex IaC provisioning though authoring ARM templates via Bicep language.
+Learning by examples is a main focus and accomplished through writing simple and helpful Azure infrastructure code with Bicep language.

+The followings are initial goals of the project:

+    - Automate deployment via GitHub Actions
+    - Author Infrastructure as a Code (IaC)
-Next goal is to author Security as Code (SaC) via Azure security resources.
+    - Author Security as Code (SaC)
+    - Showcase new features of Azure Bicep as they come

 ## Badges